godotengine/godot-docs/classes/class_geometry2d.rst

 **Inherits:** :ref:`Object<class_Object>`

-Helper node to calculate generic geometry operations in 2D space.
+Provides methods for some common 2D geometric operations.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Geometry2D provides users with a set of helper functions to create geometric shapes, compute intersections between shapes, and process various other geometric operations.
+Provides a set of helper functions to create geometric shapes, compute intersections between shapes, and process various other geometric operations in 2D.

 .. rst-class:: classref-reftable-group